-I know for a fact that I’m a much happier person when I’m surfing and snowboarding on a regular basis.
+I know for a fact that I’m happier when I’m surfing and snowboarding on a regular basis.
 They are non-negotiable parts of my self-care.
-Because of that, I’ve made adventure one of the biggest priorities in my life this year.
-I’ve booked multiple snowboarding trips and a surf trip to Sri Lanka.
+Because of that, I’ve made adventure one of the biggest priorities in my life every year.

 The relationship you have with yourself is the foundation of your ability to manage your psychology.
 Make it a priority and love yourself like your life depends on it.

-There are few times when it is more important to love yourself then when you’re in the face of adversity, disappointment, and setbacks.
-And this is when it is the hardest.
-This is when our self-criticism tends to be the harshest and we ruminate on how we might have changed the past.
+There are a few times that it is more important to love yourself than when you’re in the face of adversity, disappointment, and setbacks.
+That’s when it is the hardest.
+Our self-criticism tends to be harsh, and we ruminate on how we might have changed the past.
 By all means, learn from your mistakes.
 But realize that your failures do not define you.
-As longs as you see failures as defining, you will suffer.

 Adversity is often one of the most significant tests of our self-worth.